Summary

 Policing and criminal justice

-One of two former sheriffs in Congress,[10][when?]
+Being one of two former sheriffs in Congress,[10][when?]
 Rutherford is “skeptical” of shorter prison sentences for nonviolent drug offenses.[1]
 During his campaign for Congress, he called Black Lives Matter a “hate group“.[10]

 Rutherford opposes capital punishment,[10][7] citing his Catholic faith.[7]